golang/proposal/design/48409/soft-memory-limit.src.md

 N_n = min(\hat{L}, \gamma(M_{n-1})+S_n+G_n)
 ```

-Over the course of a GC cycle `$O_M$` remains stable because it increases
+Over the course of a GC cycle, non-heap overheads remain stable because the
-monotonically.
+mostly increase monotonically.
-There's only one situation where `$O_M$` can grow tremendously (relative to
-active heap objects) in a short period of time (< 1 GC cycle), and that's when
-`GOMAXPROCS` increases.
-So, I also propose recomputing this value at that time.

-Meanwhile `$O_I$` stays relatively stable (and doesn't have a sawtooth pattern,
-as one might expect from a sum of idle heap memory) because object sweeping
-occurs incrementally, specifically proportionally to how fast the application is
-allocating.
-Furthermore, this value is guaranteed to stay relatively stable across a single
-GC cycle, because the total size of the heap for one GC cycle is bounded by the
-heap goal.
-Taking the highwater mark of this value places a conservative upper bound on the
+However, the GC needs to be responsive to any change in non-heap overheads.
-total impact of this memory, so the heap goal stays safe from major changes.
+Therefore, I propose a more heavy-weight recomputation of the heap goal every
+time its needed, as opposed to computing it only once per cycle.
+This also means the GC trigger point needs to be dynamically recomputable.
+This check will create additional overheads, but they're likely to be low, as
+the GC's internal statistics are updated only on slow paths.

-One concern with the above definition of `$\hat{L}$` is that it is fragile to
+The nice thing about this definition of `$\hat{L}$` is that it's fairly robust
-changes to the Go GC.
+to changes to the Go GC, since total mapped memory, free and unscavenged memory,
-In the past, seemingly unrelated changes to the Go runtime have impacted the
-GC's pacer, usually due to an unforeseen influence on the accounting that the
-pacer relies on.
-To minimize the impact of these accidents on the conversion function, I propose
-centralizing and categorizing all the variables used in accounting, and writing
-tests to ensure that expected properties of the account remain in-tact.
+and bytes allocated in objects, are fairly fundamental properties (especially to
+any tracing GC design).

 #### Death spirals